Mafoelffen1/OpenZFS-Ubuntu-Admin/ZFS-DKMS-WORK-AROUND.md

     apt update

     apt remove zfs-dkms

+Do not use remove --purge.
+For some reason, doing that removes more, which is harder to recover from. (requires more steps.)

 Important = If you are still running, use this.
-If not running, and from a LiveUSB, reset thsi to the target kernel version
+If not running, and from a LiveUSB, reset this to the target kernel version.
+This searches in /boot for any installed kernel, and builds an array, populated with those versions.

-    KVERSION=$(uname -r)

-reinstall target kernel
+    KVERSIONS=$(ls /boot/initrd.img-* | sed 's/\/boot\/initrd\.img\-//g')

+Reinstall target kernel headers.
+You need at least the target linux-header-* package to be able to build kernel modules.
+I would look at all the active kernels, and at least install those Linux header packages for this.

+    for KVERSION in ${KVERSIONS[@]};
+    do
-    sudo apt install reinstall linux-image-$KVERSION linux-header-$KVERSION linux-module-$KVERSION linux-module-extra-$KVERSION
+    apt install --reinstall --yes linux-image-$KVERSION linux-headers-$KVERSION \
+    linux-modules-$KVERSION linux-modules-extra-$KVERSION;
+    done

+This does return messages similar to this during the process:

+    /etc/kernel/header_postinst.d/dkms:
+    * dkms: running auto installation service for kernel 6.2.0-26-generic ...done.

+But if you reboot right now, it would be a non-booter...
+So go on.

-    apt install reinstall zfsutils-linux
+    apt install --reinstall --yes zfsutils-linux

 Reinstall Grub2

-    apt install --yes \
+    apt install --reinstall --yes \
     grub-efi-amd64 grub-efi-amd64-signed linux-image-generic \
     shim-signed zfs-initramfs